Login

 }

-The data have to be converted to the string (serialization), and the request gets the following look:
+Convert the data to the string (serialize), and the request gets the following look:

 {